 3. No more sweaty work-out clothes left on your floor.

-4. He forgot to take his bottle of Eternity cologne with him?
+4. Did he forget to take his bottle of Eternity cologne with him?
 It’s now in pieces in the trash.

 5. His ‘man cave’ has been repurposed into your new yoga/meditation retreat area.

 6. Peace and Quiet as you sit down and open your new Oprah magazine.